bahrus/p-et-alia/README.md

 Note: [Your Content in Shadow DOM Portals ](https://dev.to/westbrook/your-content-in-shadow-dom-portals-3cdb) may have better researched approaches than the code above.

+This will define a custom element with name p-d-x-slot-bot:

 ```html
     <!-- Options to vote on, passed in via light children.  -->
     <slot name="options"></slot>